 If you can help us, please email Gofer Coordinator Julie Pascal.

-All Volunteers for Bubonicon 46 are invited (and strongly encouraged) to attend an organizational meeting 7:30 pm Friday, July xx, 2014, most likely at St. Andrew Presbyterian Church, 5301 Ponderosa Ave NE (home of the Albuq SF Society – located between San Mateo and San Pedro, south of Montgomery).
+All Volunteers for Bubonicon 46 are invited (and strongly encouraged) to attend an organizational meeting 7:30 pm Friday, July 25, 2014, at St. Andrew Presbyterian Church, 5301 Ponderosa Ave NE (home of the Albuq SF Society – located near the Erna Ferguson Library off San Mateo, between Comanche and Montgomery).

 At this meeting, we will go over the 2014 convention highlights, talk about volunteer positions and duties, have our gofers (workers) sign up for their preferred time slots, and hand out some movie or book swag to all attendees (subject to what has arrived from our donors).